mary-perret-1986/mary-perret-1986/README.md

 ### Howdy y'all! 👋

-🙋‍♀️I am Natalie🐈, I am a Software Developer, currently based in Paris and working @ Veepee.
+🙋‍♀️I am Natalie🐈, I am a Software Developer 👩‍💻, currently based in Paris and working @ Veepee.

 Some bits about myself...